seaweedfs/seaweedfs/weed/filer/arangodb/readme.md

 arangodb uses rocksdb in the background, so i am assuming things run in log time

-single document retreval might run in constant time

-i am not sure how the prefix query scales compared to the recursive calls that some other stores do for folder deletion
+i am not sure how the prefix query scales compared to the recursive calls that some other stores do for folder deletion might need to change that